BeaBravo/SVG-logo-maker/README.md

 ## Description

 This repo was created to generate a simple logo from a command-line application.
 The user will input the 3-character acronym, the text color, shape of the logo, and the fill color of this shape.
-A .svg file is created with the logo taking all the inputs in account
+A .svg file is created with the logo taking all the inputs in account.
+A demo video can be found in the [Demo](#demo) section

 ## Table of Contents